Fiesta de los Patios video

 For 12 days in May, the people in Cordoba throw open the doors to their private patios and reveal the secrets within.

 Carpets of flowers, handmade Islamic mosaics, striking water features and some of the most beautiful patios in existence.
 Patios that are normally hidden away behind heavy iron gates for most of the year are suddenly thrust into the public light releasing an exotic scent of jasmine, geraniums, carnations and orange blossom into the air.
-The Fiesta de los Patios is an event that cannot be missed.
+The Fiesta de los Patios is an event that should not be missed.

 The patios are authentic inner sanctuaries that date back hundreds of years.